Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/shael.md

   At will: Druidcraft, Spare the Dying

-  3/day each: Barkskin, Cure Wounds, Entangle
+  3/day each: Barkskin, Healing Word, Entangle

+  2/day each: Cure Wounds, Lesser Restoration

   1/day each: Goodberry, Plant Growth, Revivify
 bonus_actions: |